Thomas East: Musica Transalpina

+Works by Byrd

+In 1587 East tried to register Byrd´s Psalmes, Sonets, and Songs of Sadnes and Pietie with the Stationers Company, but appears to have run into difficulty (probably for reasons related to Byrd´s patent): the publication appeared the following year with East described as Byrd's assignee.

+In 1590 Byrd contributed two madrigals to Thomas Watson's First Sett of Italian Madrigalls Englished, as he had previously done in the case of Musica Transalpina.

 Other publications

-In 1589 Byrd's Songs of Sundrie Natures and the first book of his Cantiones Sacræ were published by East (at the sign of the Black Horse in Aldersgate Street).
-In the following year the same composer contributed two madrigals to Thomas Watson's First Sett of Italian Madrigalls Englished, as he had previously done in the case of Musica Transalpina.
-In 1591 the second set of Byrd's own Cantiones Sacræ was issued by his assignee.

 In 1591 East printed a new edition of the psalter of William Damon, the first issue of which had been published by John Day in 1579.
 This new issue of the book was published by William Swayne, who seems to have undertaken the expense of the work in consequence of the former edition not having received its due.
 This psalter has a special interest for musicians, in that its two parts present respectively the ancient and the modern methods of harmonising tunes for congregational use; the first section of the book gives the tune to the tenor, the second, according to modern usage, to the treble voice.

 It would appear that the innovation did not at once appeal to the public, for in the following year East brought out a psalter on his own account, of which he seems to have been the editor, and in which the tenor part has the tune, as in all the older psalters.
 The tunes were harmonised by ten eminent composers.
 They are Richard Allison, E. Blancks, Michael Cavendish, William Cobbold, John Douland, John Farmer, Giles Farnaby, Edmund Hooper, Edward Johnson, and George Kirbye.
 The title of the first edition runs: